History of Thornton Heath: Industry

-The principle geological foundation on the west side of Thornton Heath is gravel.
-In the 1890s this was excavated on a large scale for industrial use, leaving behind gravel pits.
-There were many until the 1930s when they were filled in to allow construction of buildings and roads.
+The principal geological foundation on the west side of Thornton Heath is gravel.
+In the 1890s, this was excavated mainly for industrial use, leaving behind gravel pits.
+There were many until the 1930s when they were filled in to allow the construction of buildings and roads.

 (1831-1858) Beulah Spa

 A spring that had been known about for hundreds of years was developed and became known as 'Beulah Spa'.

 It was London's most fashionable spa for a few years.
 People of all classes went to drink or bathe in natural mineral water that was said to cure all manner of illnesses.
 They could 'take the waters' in a thatched 'rustic edifice' modelled on a wigwam, drawn up in a glass bucket shaped like an urn.

 Beulah was more than a health resort; it was a pleasure garden.
-Facilities included ornamental lakes and a rose garden.There were: fortune tellers,a minstrel, and a military band that played from 11am to dusk.
-Activities on gala days could include:fireworks,horse riding,archery and troupes of acrobats.
+Facilities included ornamental lakes and a rose garden.There were: fortune tellers, a minstrel, and a military band that played from 11am to dusk.
+Activities on gala days could include:fireworks, horse riding, archery and troupes of acrobats.

 Stage coaches ran from Charing Cross to Beulah and later trains took people as far as Norwood Junction.
 However, visitor numbers dropped when the Crystal Palace moved nearby.
 The land was sold.
 Today even the spring is not visible, and only one building survives.